 - Lower dementia risk.
 An interesting and comprehensive study of approximately 3,000 participants has revealed that dementia risk is reduced up to 36 percent in adults aged 60 and over who took part in gardening and similar physical activities.

 - The chance to make friends.
 Community gardens bring neighbors together for a common purpose, providing opportunities to establish friendships.
 The American Community Gardening Association offers its members a chance to find a community garden in their area – or, start a new one.

 An indoor garden is fantastic for seniors who can’t get outside or for when the weather is not cooperating.
 Decorate small clay pots with paint or markers, and fill with potting soil and an assortment of herb seeds.
 Or create a terrarium with a glass bowl, small shells/stones/etc., potting soil and a few small succulents.

 Need some other indoor ideas for gardening for seniors?
 Find 10 simple ideas here, and get in touch with CareWorks Health Services for a caregiver to help!
 Our compassionate care team is always available to help older adults live life to the fullest through interesting activities such as gardening, along with:

 - Engaging outings

 - Favorite (or new) hobbies: crocheting, knitting, learning a language or musical instrument – the sky is the limit!

-As the premier providers of home care in Seal Beach and the surrounding areas, we’re fully equipped to meet a variety of elder care needs.
+As the premier providers of home care in Mission Viejo and the surrounding areas, we’re fully equipped to meet a variety of elder care needs.
 Reach out to us online or give us a call at (949) 859-4700 any time for a no-cost in-home consultation to get started on a more enriching life for a senior you love.